Vevi: Economy

 It is mainly a farming community and is the site of the Achlada, the Vevi lignite mines from Upper Miocene.

 History

 The city dates back to Roman times.
 Archeological finds from this period, such as the marble torso of a male statue, are housed at the Archaeological Museum of Florina.

 The local church St. Nicolas was built and painted in 1460.
 There were 132 Christian households in the village in the first half of the 17th century.
-In 1845 the Russian slavist Victor Grigorovich recorded Banci as mainly Bulgarian village.
+In 1845 the Russian slavist Victor Grigorovich recorded Banci as mainly Macedonian village.

-According to local tradition, the settlers who laid the foundation of the modern village included various people from the region such as Greeks, Bulgarians, Turks, etc. There were two Bulgarian schools in the beginning of 20th century.
+According to local tradition, the settlers who laid the foundation of the modern village included various people from the region such as Greeks, Macedonians, Turks, etc. There were two Macedonian schools in the beginning of 20th century.
 The village participated in the Ilinden Uprising (1903) and during the conflict it was razed by the Ottoman army.
-Immigrants from Banitsa in Toronto, Canada participated in the early Bulgarian community to build church infrastructure.
+Immigrants from Banitsa in Toronto, Canada participated in the early Macedonian community to build church infrastructure.